Scarab (artifact): Religious and historical significance

+Types of scarabs

-Funerary Scarabs
+Funerary

-Scarab amulets were sometimes placed in tombs as part of the deceased's personal effects or jewelry, though not all Scarabs had an association with ancient Egyptian funerary practices.
-There are, however, three types of Scarabs, Heart Scarabs, Pectoral Scarabs and Naturalistic Scarabs, that seem to be specifically related to ancient Egyptian funerary practices.
+Scarab amulets were sometimes placed in tombs as part of the deceased's personal effects or jewelry, though not all scarabs had an association with ancient Egyptian funerary practices.
+There are, however, three types of scarabs that seem to be specifically related to ancient funerary practices: heart scarabs, pectoral scarabs and naturalistic scarabs.

-Heart Scarabs became popular in the early New Kingdom and remained in use until the Third Intermediate Period.
+Heart scarabs became popular in the early New Kingdom and remained in use until the Third Intermediate Period.
 They are typically 4 cm-12 cm long, and are often made from dark green or black stone not pierced for suspension.
-Heart Scarabs were often hung around the mummy's neck with a gold wire and the Scarab itself was held in a gold frame.
-The base of a Heart Scarab was usually carved, either directly or on a gold plate fixed to the base, with hieroglyphs which name the deceased and repeat some or all of spell 30B from the Book of the Dead.
-The spell commands the deceased's heart (typically left in the mummy's chest cavity, unlike the other viscera) not to give evidence against the deceased when he/she is being judged by the gods of the underworld.
-It is often suggested that the heart is being commanded not to give false evidence, but the opposite may be true.
+The heart was the most significant internal organ to ancient Egyptians, as they believed it to be the center of intellect and the mind.
+Therefore, the heart was left inside the deceased's body during the mummification process, while the other viscera were removed for separate preservation.
+To determine safe passage into the underworld, ancient Egyptians performed the "weighing of the heart" rite, which utilized heart scarabs.
+Heart scarabs were often hung around the mummy's neck with a gold wire and the scarab itself was held in a gold frame.
+The base of a heart scarab was usually carved, either directly or on a gold plate fixed to the base, with hieroglyphs which name the deceased and repeat some or all of spell 30B from the Book of the Dead.
+The spell commands the deceased's heart not to give evidence against the deceased when he/she is being judged by the gods of the underworld.